Eventful Central - Event Organisers Toolkit

 Whether you're an event organiser coordinating a major event or a sports club delivering an on-going programme, you are responsible for planning and managing risk at your event.

 Under the Health and Safety at Work Act 2015 (HSWA) you have a legal responsibility to ensure the health and safety of all event participants, spectators, event staff, contractors, subcontractors, volunteers and other event delivery participants such as sponsors, and anyone else legally entitled to be at or in the vicinity of the event site.
 It is the responsibility of an event organiser to ensure that all hazards are identified and that public safety is not compromised.
+To make things easier for you we have put together an Event Health and Safety Plan Template.

 When planning to operate on council owned property you may be required to submit a Safety Plan to Central Otago District Council (CODC).
 For more information please contact the CODC Health, Safety and Wellbeing Advisor: email@example.com